Lek paradox: Causes and conditions

+Male characteristics and female benefits

 In a lekking reproductive system, what male sexual characteristics can signal to females is limited, as the males provide no resources to females or parental care to their offspring.
 This implies that a female gains indirect benefits from her choice in the form of "good genes" for her offspring.
 Hypothetically, in choosing a male that excels at courtship displays, females gain genes for their offspring that increase their survival or reproductive fitness.

+Handicap principle

 Amotz Zahavi declared that male sexual characteristics only convey useful information to the females if these traits confer a handicap on the male.
 Otherwise, males could simply cheat: if the courtship displays have a neutral effect on survival, males could all perform equally and it would signify nothing to the females.
 But if the courtship display is somehow deleterious to the male’s survival—such as increased predator risk or time and energy expenditure—it becomes a test by which females can assess male quality.
 Under the handicap principle, males who excel at the courtship displays prove that they are of better quality and genotype, as they have already withstood the costs to having these traits.
 Resolutions have been formed to explain why strong female mate choice does not lead to runaway selection.
 The handicap principle describes how costly male ornaments provide females with information about the male’s inheritable fitness.
 The handicap principle may be a resolution to the lek paradox, for if females select for the condition of male ornaments, then their offspring have better fitness.

+Genic capture hypothesis

 One potential resolution to the lek paradox is Rowe and Houle's theory of condition-dependent expression of male sexually selected traits.
 Similar to the handicap principle, Rowe and Houle argue that sexually selected traits depend on physical condition.
 Condition, in turn, summarizes a large number of genetic loci, including those involved in metabolism, muscular mass, nutrition, etc. Rowe and Houle claim that condition dependence maintains genetic variation in the face of persistent female choice, as the male trait is correlated with abundant genetic variation in condition.
 This is the genic capture hypothesis, which describes how a significant amount of the genome is involved in shaping the traits that are sexually selected.
 There are two criteria in the genic capture hypothesis: the first is that sexually selected traits are dependent upon condition and the second is that general condition is attributable to high genetic variance.